- The Designmuseum Danmark in Copenhagen is the most important Danish museum exclusively dedicated to industrial design and applied arts.

 The museum’s building includes a specialized library, a cafeteria, and a shop.

-Permanent exhibition, section “Design and Craft from the 20th century” with furniture designed by Arne Jacobsen; photo: Pernille Klemp
+The permanent exhibition, section “Design and Craft from the 20th century” with furniture designed by Arne Jacobsen; photo: Pernille Klemp

 A piece from the Porcelain Collection; photo Christian Hoyer